tonyhaunschmidt/GA-PROJECT-2-GETMEMES/README.md

 We both agreed that we wanted to lean towards a nice design rather than trying to push too much functionality.
 For this we agreed that an image based API would be ideal and soon we landed on the concept of a meme browser.

 We then spent some time searching for a good meme based API before we arrived at Dev Deskan's public Meme API detailed above.
-The reason we decided to run with this API in the end was because the data was structured in a very simple way, there was good documentation for requesting different data pools and that the nature of this API, in that it scraps from Reddit itself, meant that we would have lots of flexibility in choosing different subreddits to customise our app as much as we wanted.
+The reason we decided to run with this API in the end was because the data was structured in a very simple way, there was good documentation for requesting different data pools and that the nature of this API, in that it scrapes from Reddit itself, meant that we would have lots of flexibility in choosing different subreddits to customise our app as much as we wanted.

 Once we had decided on an API and general concept, we brainstormed design ideas and recounted a [site](https://www.inprnt.com/discover/) we had both previously seen with an interesting collage design that then offered the main inspiration for the design of our app.
 We then took to Excalidraw to wireframe a rough design as well as sketching the HTML breakdown and discussing how to code the collage look we wanted to achieve.